Fergus-Gault/poolpal/README.md

 pip install -r requirements.txt
 ```

-You will require 2 terminals within the `poolpal` environment.
+You will require 2 terminals within the `poolpal` environment and a 3rd for ssh.

 ## Usage